Q&A comedy website

+Individual Site Descriptions

 The Conversatron

-The Conversatron, which began to take questions December 12, 1999 was first to break the Forum 2000's format.
-The Conversatron made it clear that the site was not run by artificial intelligence, and called the site's personalities "Askees", in contrast to the visitors, called "Askers".
+The Conversatron, which began to take questions December 12, 1999, was first to break the Forum 2000's format.
+The Conversatron made it clear that the site was not run by artificial intelligence, and it called the site's personalities "Askees", in contrast to the visitors, called "Askers".
 The Conversatron stated in a thread that it would be "going down for permanent maintenance" at some time in early 2005, but that it may be supplanted by something "different, but still the same."
 Since that time, the site has been back and forth, sometimes being replaced with the cryptic message, "So, web huh."

 The True Meaning of Life

 More commonly referred to by its acronym TMOL, the site was originally started in early 2000 as a version of Forum 2000 and The Conversatron, but one that focused on the idea that videogames reflected a deep, self-actualizing message that could improve one's life.
 The conceit of the site was that it evangelized this videogame-centric, pseudo-Buddhist philosophy via a "Virtual Meditation Chamber", where the site's visitors, or "Supplicants", would ask for the advice or the opinion of the "Gurus".
 Headed by the fictional "lead Guru wrangler", The Seeker, TMOL ran from July 2000 – January 2004, and the best-of archive of this run is still available online.